Cypress Avenue station: History

-This station opened on January 7, 1919, as part of the extension of the Pelham Line from Third Avenue–138th Street to Hunts Point Avenue by the Interborough Rapid Transit Company.
+This station opened on January 7, 1919, as part of the extension of the Pelham Line from Third Avenue–138th Street to Hunts Point Avenue by the Interborough Rapid Transit Company as part of the Dual Contracts.

 Both platforms were extended at either ends in the 1960s to accommodate the current standard length of an IRT train (514 feet).
 The extensions are noticeable as they are narrower than the rest of the platforms, have no columns, and the trim line is green with "CYPRESS AVE" in white sans serif font.
 The extensions result in the platforms being slightly offset.

 Station layout

 This underground station has three tracks and two side platforms.
 The center express track is used by the weekday peak direction <6> service.
+The 6 local train serves the station at all times.
+The next stop to the south is Brook Avenue, while the next stop to the north is East 143rd Street–St. Mary's Street.

 Both platforms have their original Dual Contracts mosaic trim line and name tablets.
 "C" tablets for "Cypress" run along the trim line at regular intervals and the name tablets have "CYPRESS AVE." in serif, all-caps lettering.
 Dark yellow i-beam columns run along the platforms at regular intervals with every other one having the standard black name plate with white lettering.

 There are no crossovers or crossunders to allow free transfers between directions.
 There is a closed newsstand that has been tiled over.
 Only the northbound platform has a station agent booth.